• Home

 The Slow Cooker Method — What’s Actually Happening

-On slow cooker size: this fills up.
-You want at least a 4-quart slow cooker, and a 6-quart gives you more breathing room if you double it.
+On slow cooker size: you want at least a 4-quart slow cooker, and a 6-quart gives you more breathing room if you double it.
+If you use a smaller pot, the sauce and broth, along with the tomatoes and pasta, will pack it so full you may run the risk of an overflow or uneven cooking.

 What to Know Before You Start